(Image of Closure followed be Sclerotherapy, before and after. Procedure and image provided by Capital Region Vein and Laser Centre)

 The number of treatment sessions needed to clear the condition depends on the amount of varicose veins/spider veins present.
 At the time of the initial consultation an estimate of the number of treatment sessions will be given.
 All insurance companies will pay for the initial consultation, any diagnostic testing and endovascular ablation procedures if they are required required.

 Unfortunately no insurance company in the U.S. pays for sclerotherapy treatments; it is considered “cosmetic”.
-A sclerotherapy session in which numerous varicose/spider veins are treated lasts between 20-30 minutes and costs average between $200 to $225 per session.
+A sclerotherapy session in which numerous varicose/spider veins are treated lasts between 20-30 minutes.